Pseudospectrum and (in)stability of black hole total transmission modes: Setup

 under which the master equation [Eq. \eqref{masterEqTime}] reduces to

 TTMs are defined by their asymptotic behaviors at the boundaries.
-The right TTM ($\text{TTM}_\text{R}$) and left TTM ($\text{TTM}_\text{L}$) are defined as:
+The right TTM ($\text{TTM}_\text{R}$) and left TTM ($\text{TTM}_\text{L}$) are defined as

-Following~\cite{Tuncer:2025dnp}, we introduce two new sets of coordinates for the first two dimensions, which are tailored for the TTM problem,
+Following~\cite{Tuncer:2025dnp}, we introduce two new sets of coordinates for the first two dimensions, which are tailored for the TTM problem:

 where the $\pm$ corresponds to the $\text{TTM}_\text{R}$ and the $\text{TTM}_\text{L}$ case, respectively.
-These sets of coordinates are reminiscent of hyperboloidal coordinates~\cite{Zenginoglu:2011jz, Panossomacedo:2023qzp}, which is, in fact, inspired by these sets of coordinates.
-One readily finds that $t_+=v/r_\text{h}$ and $t_-=u/r_\text{h}$ are the dimensionless ingoing and outgoing Eddington–Finkelstein coordinates, respectively.
-Therefore, the boundaries of the compact spatial coordinate, $\sigma=0$ and $\sigma=1$, correspond to different asymptotic regions: for $\text{TTM}_\text{R}$ case, they correspond to the past null infinity $\mathscr{I}^{-}$ and the future event horizon $\mathscr{H}^{+}$, respectively, whereas for $\text{TTM}_\text{L}$ case, they correspond to the future null infinity $\mathscr{I}^{+}$ and the past event horizon $\mathscr{H}^{-}$, respectively.
+These sets of coordinates are reminiscent of hyperboloidal coordinates~\cite{Zenginoglu:2011jz, Panossomacedo:2023qzp}, which are, in fact, inspired by these sets of coordinates.
+One readily finds that $t_+=v/r_\text{h}$ and $t_-=u/r_\text{h}$ are the dimensionless ingoing and outgoing Eddington-Finkelstein coordinates, respectively.
+Therefore, the boundaries of the compact spatial coordinate, $\sigma=0$ and $\sigma=1$, correspond to different asymptotic regions: For the $\text{TTM}_\text{R}$ case, they correspond to the past null infinity $\mathscr{I}^{-}$ and the future event horizon $\mathscr{H}^{+}$, respectively, whereas for the $\text{TTM}_\text{L}$ case, they correspond to the future null infinity $\mathscr{I}^{+}$ and the past event horizon $\mathscr{H}^{-}$, respectively.

 After rescaling the field,

 Eq. (\ref{fouri}) then becomes